shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 To modify a configuration from the default value, simply add it to the proper block, in the proper environment in your Pipeline Configuration, and set its value.

 Going back to our example, let’s say that we want to configure `tk-multi-workfiles2` so that it launches automatically when Maya is launched in the project environment.
-We can see [in the app’s manifest](https://github.com/shotgunsoftware/tk-multi-workfiles2/blob/v0.11.10/info.yml#L19-L25) that there is a `launch_at_startup` setting that controls whether to launch the Workfiles UI at application startup time, and that its default value is ‘False’.
+We can see [in the app’s manifest](https://github.com/shotgunsoftware/tk-multi-workfiles2/blob/v0.11.10/info.yml#L19-L25) that there is a `launch_at_startup` setting that controls whether to launch the Workfiles UI at application startup time, and that its default value is `False`.
 So, we’ll just add the `launch_at_startup` option, and set it to `True`.
 Our `project.yml` file now looks like this:

 `config/env/project.yml`: